Semipalatinsk Test Site: Site of the signing of the Central Asian Nuclear Weapon Free Zone treaty

 Semipalatinsk was the site that Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan chose for the signing of the Central Asian Nuclear Weapon Free Zone on 8 September 2006, also commemorating the 15th anniversary of the test site's closing.

 In popular culture

-The 2014 film Ispytanie is a fictionalized account of the first Soviet nuclear test from the perspective of some of the local inhabitants.
+The 2014 Russian film Test is a fictionalized account of the first Soviet nuclear test from the perspective of some of the local inhabitants.